-It was the end of summer when I wrote my first post about having just a “big salad” for dinner.
-In that particular case, it was accompanied by summer-sweet corn on the cob.
-I’m revisiting the issue here today to make a few points about salads and encourage you again to think about making a big salad a regular part of your dinner repertoire.
-Or lunch, if you are vehemently opposed to the dinner idea.
-If all of this just sounds like crazy talk and I’m losing you completely, then at the very least think about incorporating a small side salad into your diet somewhere to get you started.
-You just might learn to love it.
+It was the end of summer 2011 when I wrote my first post about having just a “big salad” for dinner, and I revisited the issue with a few of my favorite recipes in a recent post here.
+In the spirit of the first day of spring, today’s post provides a bit more detail on the “why” and “how” to bring this concept alive in your own diet.
+I’m often encouraging making a big salad a regular part of your dinner repertoire and provide specific suggestions how to do that in this post.
+But if that just sounds like crazy talk talk to you, then at the very least think about incorporating a side salad somewhere in your diet to get you started.
+By including ingredients you love and a ravishing salad dressing, you just might learn to love it.
 And you may even see a positive change in your health and weight over time.

 Salad Base: Greens, Your Way

-Aside from chopped salads and slaws (subjects for another time), I generally begin my dinner salads with a base of greens.
+Aside from chopped salads like this one here and here, I generally begin my dinner salads with a base of greens.
 First, I love them.
 Second, greens are quite low in calories so you can really pile them on your plate and their fiber and water content will help you to feel satiated.
 Third, they’re loaded in vitamins, minerals, and phytonutrients.
 There is life beyond iceberg lettuce, too, which, while crunchy, lacks much of the flavor and nutrients of other greens.
 (The white/light green color tips you off.)
 There are so many fabulous lettuces out there, why not give some new ones a shot?
 Romaine is a good starter if you’re accustomed to iceberg, but there’s also spinach, arugula, mesclun mix, red leaf… What’s in season?
 What works for you?
 Mix ‘em up, use ‘em alone, and make it your own.
 You can also go cruciferous if you prefer, whether pretty purple cabbage or hearty kale.
-(One of my favorite salads last year was kale with roasted Brussels sprouts and almonds.
+(One of my favorite salads last year was kale with smoked salmon and beets.
 Truly rocked my salad world.)

 Top With Veggies: The More Colorful, The Better